tomoyanonymous/homebrew-flatcam/README.md

 After the installation, simply you can run the app from a command `flatcam`.

+Note: If you failed to launch after upgrade, remove `~/.FlatCAM` (temporary config directory).

 ## 2 versions of flatcam

 You can install 2 different versions of flatcam.